fchauvel/trio/src/site/markdown/usage.md

 ## Usage

 The robustness analyser is a standalone application.
-It takes three main parameters:
+It takes two main parameters:

- - *Analysis Level* is the level at which the robustness is computed.
-It can be either 'type' or 'instance'.
-When type is selected, only the relationship between CloudML types will be considered, whereas
+ - The **topology** to analyse, is the path to file containing a description of the topology of interest

+ - The **number** of extinction sequence to run.
+This parameter directly impact the strength of the statistical evidence associated with the output indicators.

+The following command illustrates how to run TRIO from the command line

-    $> java -jar robustness-final.jar type my-deployment.json 1000
+    $> java -jar trio-final.jar my-deployment.json 1000